Dog Friendly Beaches in and around Torquay

 Torquay and the areas near to it have a wonderful array of beaches and coves which are perfect for visitors wanting a dog friendly holiday or break.
 On offer are stretches of flat sands perfect for dogs to romp around and let off steam as well as secluded coves which are perfect for exploring as part of a longer walk.

-Listed below are just some of the wondeful beaches in and around Torquay.
+Listed below are just some of the wondeful beaches in and around Torquay that you and your canine best friend could be enjoying right now..

 Torre Abbey Sands.